-In order to facilitate adequate supervision the winch and aerotow launch points will be placed airfieldmanual:5.\airfield\operations https://pilots.scottishglidingcentre.co.uk/airfieldmanual/5.\airfield\operations you're not sure how to help out, just ask!
+In order to facilitate adequate supervision the winch and aerotow launch points will be placed

+Last update: 2025/02/21 airfieldmanual:5.\airfield\operations https://pilots.scottishglidingcentre.co.uk/airfieldmanual/5.\airfield\operations?rev=1740128966 09:09

+The key to a good day's flying is for the launch point(s) to be run efficiently and safely.
+The Duty Team should take the lead with the Lead Duty Pilot being the main coordinator of activity.
+Please note that all members and visiting pilots are required to help at the launch point, not just the duty team.
+If you're not sure how to help out, just ask!

 If you are new member then the launch point is a great place to start getting your ground operations progress card filled out.